openvinotoolkit/open_model_zoo/models/intel/index.md

 # Overview of OpenVINO&trade; Toolkit Intel's Pre-Trained Models

-OpenVINO&trade; toolkit provides a set of pre-trained models that you can use for learning and demo purposes or for developing deep learning software.
+OpenVINO&trade; toolkit provides a set of Intel pre-trained models that you can use for learning and demo purposes or for developing deep learning software.
 Most recent version is available in the [repo on GitHub](https://github.com/openvinotoolkit/open_model_zoo).
+The [table](./device_support.md) summarizes devices supported by each model.

 The models can be downloaded via [Model Downloader](../../tools/downloader/README.md).